MadeTechAcademy/going-for-a-test-ing-drive-abid-madetech/README.md

 - The team typically writes tests after the code is completed.
 This appears to be due to the significant amount of time required to create the necessary mocks for testing.

-2.What testing frameworks are in use?
+2. What testing frameworks are in use?
 Is the same framework used for everything, or do you have a framework for testing code, and one for testing a website or service?

 3. Looking at the language(s) used, list at least 5 other testing frameworks.
 What do they have in common, and what's their unique proposition?